jbaragry/ardoq-archimate/README.md

 ## TODO
-- Make config file available as a cmd line param
 - make the tool easier for non-programmers to use
     - perhaps solution in AWS lamda to provide archimate import as a service to Ardoq
 - Import Properties as Fields